fieldtrip/website/tutorial/sleep.md

 {% include image src="/assets/img/tutorial/sleep/sleep_freq_bands_over_sleep_non-rem_estimation.png" width="600" %}

 As an estimate to find epochs that are very likely to be non-REM we identify every epoch where the SWA+Spindle signal is above a certain threshold.
-For example the the average of the signal is used here as a threshold and we then keep the information of when those periods begin and end.
+For example the average of the signal is used here as a threshold and we then keep the information of when those periods begin and end.

     cfg = [];
     cfg.artfctdef.threshold.channel   = {'swa+spindle'};